RawleySM/agentic-context-engine/docs/ACEskills_plan.md

 ### Why This Beats Raw Logs
 - **Structured filtering**: toggle to view only tool failures, slash commands, or subagent activity.
-- **Replay fidelity**: reconstructs the exact order of `ClaudeSDKClient` events with metadata, avoiding loss in noisy terminal streams.
+- **Replay fidelity**: reconstructs the exact order of `AgentsClient` events with metadata, avoiding loss in noisy terminal streams.
 - **Curator workflow**: integrates export actions for deltas, letting curators update the playbook without leaving the inspector.
 - **Extensible**: we can later add a WebSocket backend or React UI without changing the transcript schema.